View from Kala Patthar summit on south ridge of Mount Pumori, Nepal. All photos/footage by Hamish Angus McAndrew unless otherwise stated.

 [ Overlooking Namche Bazaar ]

-Inspired by this ethos, Asela and myself recognised possible construction applications of repurposed waste materials, alongside a potential synthesis of sustainable technologies that could respond to the challenges of the Himalayas and beyond.
+Inspired by this ethos, Asela and myself recognised potential construction applications of repurposed waste materials, alongside a potential synthesis of sustainable technologies that could respond to the challenges of the Himalayas and beyond.

 We look forward to sharing our concepts as they develop over the coming months.

-On 25/09/2025, Asela and myself will be presenting our ideas at this year's Circular Lighting Live event
+On 25/09/2025, Asela and myself presented our ideas at this year's Circular Lighting Live event

 hosted by Recolight at the Minster Building in London.